-1950s concrete paving slabs in Bishophill Pedestrianisation in the 1980s and 1990s introduced other new materials into some city centre streets such as Davygate and Coney Street.
-The most distinctive of these is the white Blanc de Bierge pre-cast sett, a particularly hard wearing product that has stood the test of time well'.
+Although replacing traditional riven Sandstone flags, these staggered 1950s concrete paving slabs in Bishophill are more preferable to contemporary smaller pre-cast paving.
+Pedestrianisation in the 1980s and 1990s introduced new materials into some city centre streets such as Davygate and Coney Street.
+The most distinctive of these is the white Blanc-de-Bierge pre-cast sett, a particularly hard wearing product that has stood the test of time well.
 At the same time, traditional materials have been reintroduced into the city centre sometimes to the detriment of other areas.
-Riven English Pennine sandstone flags are known to have been removed from Bishophill for example and some reused in the centre.2 Many of the city centre back lanes like Grape Lane for example were re-paved with granite setts.
-A basic quality pre-cast flagstone, the buff saxon flag, has been used for a couple of decades as an alternative to the more expensive English Pennine sandstone on many of the city's streets.
+Riven English Pennine sandstone flags are known to have been removed from Bishophill for example and some reused in the centre.
+Many of the city centre back lanes like Grape Lane were re-paved with granite setts.
+A basic quality pre-cast flagstone, the buff 'Saxon flag', has been used for a couple of decades as an alternative to the more expensive natural stone on many of the city's streets.
 Asphalt is a common pavement surface throughout the wider city.
-The character of the city's streets and pavements presents a mixed picture with a wide pallet of materials in use in the centre.
+The character of city' centre streets and pavements presents a mixed picture with a broad pallet of materials in use.
 Some areas such as Parliament Street, mix traditional and man-made materials of various colours and shapes.
-At risk, are the traditional cobbles and paviours which are rarely replaced or known to be repaired following failure or streetworks through council policy and practice.
-Still available, this product gets its distinctive colour from crushed Portland Stone In 2011 the Bishophill Action Group undertook a survey of natura 2 In 2011 the Bishophill Action Group undertook a survey of natural stone surfaces and compared survival rates with surfaces extant in the 1970s
+At risk, are the traditional cobbles and paviours which are rarely replaced or repaired following structural failure through streetworks or vehicle impact.
+Asphalt is the default material for repairs.
+In 2011 the Bishophill Action Group undertook a survey of natural stone surfaces and compared survival rates with surfaces extant in the 1970s